Learn how to add a container to your ebook using Kotobee Author.

 Containers allow you to creatively organize the layout of your content.
 Within the container, you can add text or any of the interactive content from the right panel, even other containers.
 When you add your container you will be able to format the text color, borders, background colors and images, and other options.

 Fixed layout containers

-When you add a container to a chapter in fixed layout mode, you can set precisely where you want the container and its size.
+When you add a container to a chapter in Fixed layout mode, you can precisely set where you want the container to be and its size.
 The only way to add text to the page is using a container.
-A container will act as a text box, where text will wrap inside the text box.
+A container will act as a text box, where the text will wrap inside the text box.

 Reflowable layout containers

 In reflowable layout, containers are a versatile and easy way to add color and form to your content.
 External content can also wrap around the container.

 - Click on the Container button in the right panel of the Edit Screen.
 The Insert/Edit Container Window will open with the Layout Tab selected.

 The following settings are all optional, you may press Create immediately and edit the layout and design later.
 In case, you want to format the layout and design now, read below.
 We will do the layout first, then the design.

 Expand Vertically: The length of the container will automatically adjust to the content size.
 The width will not be affected.